Bangladeshi coronavirus sufferers shun hospitals - EasternEye

 The health department said the beds were not being used because many sufferers were being treated at home.

 “Most of the patients have mild symptoms.
 Adequate telemedicine services are available.
-That may be the reason for empty beds in hospitals,” department deputy head Nasima Sultana said.
+That may be the reason for empty beds in hospitals,” department deputy head Nasima Sultana told AFP.

 The number of beds had been boosted in anticipation of extra cases, she added.